-- Organise Capsize and Recovery training in a local swimming pool or another safe setting to practise: - o Getting free from an inverted boat (including releasing the feet from the shoes). - o Getting on top of the boat, making rescue by launch and buddy rescue easier. - o Getting back into the boat for those who feel capable and confident. - o Lying on top of and paddling a boat (straddle and paddle). - o Calling for help. - o Buddy rescue. - o Recovery using a throw line as demonstrated in the British Rowing Man Overboard and Recovery video. - O Developing confidence in the boat (balance drills). - o Preparing a boat for use in the Capsize and Recovery training making sure that it has: - Well-sealed buoyancy compartments or added buoyancy. - No backstays. - No protruding bolts or other sharp projections. - Correctly adjusted heel restraints.
+- Organise Capsize and Recovery training in a local swimming pool or another safe setting to practise: - o Getting free from an inverted boat (including releasing the feet from the shoes). - o Getting on top of the boat, making rescue by launch and buddy rescue easier. - o Getting back into the boat for those who feel capable and confident. - o Lying on top of and paddling a boat (straddle and paddle). - o Calling for help. - o Buddy rescue. - o Recovery using a throw line as demonstrated in the British Rowing Man Overboard and Recovery video. - O Developing confidence in the boat (balance drills). - o Preparing a boat for use in the Capsize and Recovery training making sure that it has: - Well-sealed buoyancy compartments or added buoyancy. - No backstays, these should be removed for the duration of the training so as to avoid contact with rowers heads. - No protruding bolts or other sharp projections. - Correctly adjusted heel restraints.

-- Instruct rowers on causes and avoidance of capsize and swamping. - Coach rowers to routinely check heel restraints prior to going afloat. - Complete the Capsize Training for Coaches and Club Officials online learning module. - Remind rowers of the safe capsize and rescue techniques following capsize or swamping. - Be aware of a rower's Capsize and Recovery training. - Follow the policies set out by the club for those who have not been trained. - Encourage rowers to carry an audible warning device, such as a whistle. - Instruct rowers on the effects of cold water shock and hypothermia described in the Cold Water and Hypothermia online module and the Safety Alert Cold Water Kills.
+- Instruct rowers on causes and avoidance of capsize and swamping. - Coach rowers to routinely check heel restraints prior to going afloat. - Complete the Capsize Training for Coaches and Club Officials online learning module. - Remind rowers of the safe capsize and rescue techniques following capsize or swamping. - Be aware of a rower's Capsize and Recovery training. - Follow the policies set out by the club for those who have not been trained. - Encourage rowers to carry an audible warning device, such as a whistle. - Avoid holding rowers at front stops because this is an unstable position and they are prone to capsize. - Instruct rowers on the effects of cold water shock and hypothermia described in the Cold Water and Hypothermia online module and the Safety Alert Cold Water Kills.